 - DRO does not allow the utilization of Blue books unless the instructor has made prior arrangements with the DRO.

 - DRO has earplugs and headphones available to reduce ambient noise distractions.
 Students may use their own personal noise cancelling headphones when approved by the proctoring staff.
-Music is installed on computers and available for students
+Music is installed on computers and available for students to use upon request.

 - Computers are equipped with assistive technology and standard software; however, instructors should consult with DRO if a specific computer program or software is required.
 Students may only use computers when specified by the instructor or if needed as an accommodation.